MicrosoftDocs/defender-docs/defender-endpoint/api/add-or-remove-machine-tags.md

 ## API description

-Adds or removes a tag for a specific [Machine](machine.md).
+Adds or removes a tag for a specific [device](machine.md).

 > [!NOTE]
-> If you are looking for how to tag machines in bulk via API, please see [https://learn.microsoft.com/en-us/defender-endpoint/api/add-or-remove-multiple-machine-tags](/defender-endpoint/api/add-or-remove-multiple-machine-tags)
+> If you are looking for how to tag machines in bulk via API, see [Add or remove multiple machine tags](/defender-endpoint/api/add-or-remove-multiple-machine-tags).

 ## Limitations

 1. You can post on machines last seen according to your configured retention period.